Dear EMU Campus Community:

 Michigan Constitution of 1963 (ratified 1964), Article 8

-Presidential Search Advisory Committee
+Presidential Search Advisory Committee (PSAC)

-The 16-member Presidential Search Advisory Committee includes four Regents plus representatives of Eastern’s campus community.
+The 15-member Presidential Search Advisory Committee includes four Regents plus representatives of Eastern’s campus community.
 It will have an important advisory role in offering input and advice and making recommendations to the Presidential Search Committee.

 The members of the Presidential Search Advisory Committee are:

-• Regent Anupam Chugh Sidhu, Chair
+• Regent Anupam Chugh Sidhu, Chair of PSAC

 • Regent Nate Ford